 Your website purpose must be clear and obvious to visitors within seconds.
+They want to find a solution to their problem so they can get to the next task.
 A great way to do this is with a tagline near the logo or a large headline near the top of the page.
 It should explain what the site is about and answer the visitors question "What's in it for me?"
 Don't make the visitor have to work to figure this out.

 - 1. Have a tagline or headline front and center so that visitors know what they're looking at - 2.
 Focus on the benefit that the visitor will get - 3.
-One way to start is with a simple value proposition statement
+One way to start is with a simple positioning statement

-Our website homepage has at least one of these:
+Checklist: Our website homepage has at least one of these:

-Tagline near logo
+- Tagline near logo

-Headline above content
+- □ Headline above content

-Self-Explanatory logo/brand (if your business name is something like "Accountancy Services Dublin")
+- □ Self-Explanatory logo/brand (if your business name is something like "Accountancy Services Dublin")